CheongWoong/knowledge_probing/README.md

-# Factual Knowledge Probing with Autoregressive Language Models
+# Factual Knowledge Probing with Large Language Models
-This is a repository for factual knowledge probing, which is part of the EMNLP 2023 Findings paper "[Impact of Co-occurrence on Factual Knowledge of Large Language Models](https://aclanthology.org/2023.findings-emnlp.518.pdf)".
+This is a repository for factual knowledge probing for large language models, including both autoregressive and masked models.
+Refer to [v1.0](https://github.com/CheongWoong/factual_knowledge_probing/tree/v1.0) for the original code, which is featured in the EMNLP 2023 Findings paper "[Impact of Co-occurrence on Factual Knowledge of Large Language Models](https://aclanthology.org/2023.findings-emnlp.518.pdf)".

 <p align="center">
 <img src="https://github.com/CheongWoong/cheongwoong.github.io/blob/master/assets/img/impact_of_cooccurrence/factual_knowledge_probing_procedure.png"></img>